A patient-focused blueprint to develop diagnostic tests for chronic lung conditions

 Phase 1: scoping and landscaping

-• We are working to understand current care and unmet needs in diagnosing lung conditions by reviewing the current guidelines surrounding diagnoses and holding a clinical and lived experience focus group.
+- We worked to understand current care and unmet needs in diagnosing lung conditions by reviewing the current guidelines surrounding diagnoses and holding a clinical and lived experience focus group.

 Phase 2: drafting and refinement

-• Our initial draft of the TPP will be based on focus group outputs.
-Using this draft, we will engage in wide-ranging stakeholder discussions and refine the TPP to align with feedback.
+- Our initial draft of the TPP was based on focus group outputs.
+Using this draft, we engaged in wide-ranging stakeholder discussions and refined the TPP to align with feedback.

 Phase 3: consensus building

-• We will confirm the agreed TPP characteristics by seeking broad input from a relevant stakeholder group via surveys and workshops.
+- We confirmed the agreed TPP characteristics by seeking broad input from a relevant stakeholder group via surveys and workshops.

 Phase 4: launch

-• We aim to launch and disseminate the Simple Lung Test TPP in Q4 2025.
+- We launched and disseminated the Simple Lung Test TPP in November 2025.